knightazura/ghost-sdk/Git-workflow.md

 Run `grunt validate` to check that your work passes JSLint and the server-side mocha unit tests.
 If this fails, your PR will throw an error when submitted.

-Our functional tests are not yet hooked up to grunt validate, but details on how to run them can be found in `core/test/functional/base.js` if you're making changes to the UI it's worth running these.
+Our functional tests are not yet hooked up to grunt validate, but details on how to run them can be found [in the Wiki](https://github.com/TryGhost/Ghost/wiki/Functional-testing-with-PhantomJS-and-CasperJS) and in `core/test/functional/base.js`.
+If you're making changes to the UI it's worth running these.

 #### Submit!